mihaelavalac/Recipe_Generator/README.md

 When the user select the desired letter-button, the screen displays a random recipe from the selection.

-### Example for the food selection for letters "C", "L" and "R" :
+### Example for food recipe selection for letters "C", "L" and "R" :

 ![image](./img/meal1.png)